DavidFineboym/LoggingDecoratorGenerator/README.md

 ## Feedback

-Please go to [GitHub repository](https://github.com/DavidFineboym/LoggingDecoratorGenerator) for feedback.
-Feel free to open issues for questions, bugs, and improvements and I'll try to address them as soon as I can.
+Feel free to open issues here for questions, bugs, and improvements and I'll try to address them as soon as I can.
 Thank you.